-The findings of this critical and systematic review may be controversial because the findings differ quite substantially from political claims about what research says.
-It was found that what the research claims to say about the benefits of participation and increased participation for all children (regardless of need and home background) and what the research actually shows are two very different things.
+The findings of this critical and systematic review may be controversial because the findings differ from political claims about what research says.

 This working paper outlines major pieces of the strongest evidence available on what the positive and negatives effects of childcare are, and discusses the evidence in the light of current ECE policy considerations and directions in New Zealand.